DevBobcorn/AcryliCraft/README.md

 ## License

-This project is opern source under the MIT License, you can view it [here](https://opensource.org/license/mit).
+This project is open source under the MIT License, you can view it [here](https://opensource.org/license/mit).

 ## Credits